-I don’t want my computer get damaged by lightning but I also don’t want to buy something I don’t need.
+I don’t want my computer to get damaged by lightning but I also don’t want to buy something I don’t need.

-I’ve always heard that we do need to use surge protectors but now I’m not sure.
+I’ve always heard that we do need to use surge protectors, but now I’m not sure.

 The electronic components inside all computers are very easily damaged by power surges and lighting strikes, and that includes the power supply itself.

 While it’s true that most computer power supplies do provide some protection against small, short duration power fluctuations, they are NOT designed to withstand a strong power surge or lightning strike.